An improved holographic nodal line semimetal: Topological invariant in nodal line semimetal

 Close to these points $\theta=\pi/2, 3\pi/2$, the eigenvalues and the corresponding eigenstates are summarized as follows in table \ref{table:es}, where $b>a>0$.
 The values of $a, b$ are not important for analyzing the Berry phase.\footnote{The eigenstates are also quantitively related to the couplings $\eta_1, \eta_2$, but qualitatively the same as Fig. \ref{fig:eigenstate}.
 Therefore, the Berry phase and further the existence of the topological invariant does not rely on the choice of couplings.} Substituting all these eigenstates into the discrete version of Berry phase, only the inner products formed by the eigenstates in this table give out non-vanishing phase.
 Similar to the case of field theory, for each band we can compute the Berry phase for states with either positive or negative energy of eigenvalues.

 With the states in table \ref{table:es} the calculation with respect to ``Band-1" gives rise to a non-trivial phase $\pi$.
 However, the Berry phase for the nodal lines in ``Band-2" cannot be determined due to that the norm of the adjacent states vanishes close to $k_x=0$.

 All these features are qualitatively the same as those in the previous model \cite{Liu:2018bye}, indicating that the self-duality condition on the two form operators does not change the topological property in the strongly coupling regime.
-It seems that the topological property depends crucially on the action of the probe fermion while not the geometric background.
+It seems that the topological property depends crucially on the action of the probe fermion while not the geometric background.\footnote{This is related to the fact that the probe fermionic operators are $1/N$ suppressed and their contributions to the geometric background is not visible at leading order.} This might indicate that there exist a semi-holographic description for the probe fermion similar to the case of probes with non-interacting Dirac equation \cite{Faulkner:2010tq}, from which the topological properties might be clearly shown.
+It would be extremely interesting to construct this semi-holographic description.